 LAMMPS is an extremely flexible and customizable molecular dynamics engine.
 Moltemplate is a general cross-platform text-based molecule builder for LAMMPS.
-Moltemplate was designed for building custom complex coarse-grained toy models of molecules, molecular machines, and assemblies.
+Moltemplate was designed for inventing new kinds of complex coarse-grained toy models of molecules, molecular machines, and assemblies.
 However it is well suited for preparing realistic all-atom simulations as well.
-It supports a wide variety of existing force fields including: OPLS, AMBER(GAFF,GAFF2), COMPASS, MARTINI, SDK, and TraPPE(1998) force fields, and includes SPC/E, SPC, TIP3P(1984,2004), ELBA, and mW water examples.
-However it can be used to build molecules using any of the force fields (and atom styles ) available in LAMMPS, including new force fields created by modifying the LAMMPS source code.
+It supports a wide variety of existing force fields including: OPLS, AMBER(GAFF,GAFF2), COMPASS, MARTINI, SDK, and TraPPE(1998), however it can be used to build molecules using any of the force fields (and atom styles ) available in LAMMPS, including new force fields created by modifying the LAMMPS source code.
 Molecules can be copied, combined , and linked together as building-blocks to define new molecules (hierarchically).
 Once built, individual molecules and subunits can be customized (atoms, bonds, and subunits can be moved and deleted).
 Moltemplate is currently interoperable with: VMD , PACKMOL , CellPACK , OVITO , and the ATB molecule database.

 |Unlimited levels of composition make it easy to build complex hierarchical assemblies frequently encountered in biology.|